Almost sure multifractal spectrum of SLE: One point estimates for the forward maps

 See Figure~\ref{infty pushing fig} for an illustration of the event $P$.
 In what follows, all implicit constants are required to depend only on $\mu$, $d$, and the parameters for $P$.

-First we will argue that $\BB P(P) \succeq 1$ for a suitable choice of parameters.
-It follows from \cite[Lemma~2.3]{miller-wu-dim} and reversibility of SLE that for any given choice of $r$ and $\delta_0$, conditions~\ref{P hit},~\ref{P forward}, and~\ref{P stay} hold with positive probability depending only on $\beta$, $\zeta$, and $d$.
-By the Koebe growth theorem, if $\beta$ is chosen sufficiently large (depending on $r$ and $d$) and $\delta$ is chosen sufficiently small (depending only on $d$) then condition~\ref{P ball} also holds simultaneously with positive probability depending only on $\beta ,\zeta , d$, $\delta$, and $r$.
-By choosing $a$ and $C$ sufficiently large and $\mu_0$ sufficiently small (see Lemma~\ref{G pos}), depending only on $d$ and the other parameters for $P$, we can arrange that the remaining conditions in the definition of $P$ hold with probability arbitrarily close to 1.
-Thus we have $\BB P(P)\succeq 1$.
+First we will argue that for any choice of the parameters $d , \zeta $, and $r$, we can choose the other parameters for $P$ in such a way that $\BB P(P) \succeq 1$.
+It follows from Lemma~\ref{miller-wu-dim-2.3} and reversibility of SLE that conditions~\ref{P hit},~\ref{P forward}, and~\ref{P stay} hold with positive probability depending only on $\beta$, $\zeta$, and $d$.
+By the Koebe growth theorem, if $\beta$ is chosen sufficiently large (depending on $r$ and $d$) and $\delta_0$ is chosen sufficiently small (depending only on $d$) then condition~\ref{P ball} also holds simultaneously with positive probability depending only on $\beta ,\zeta , d$, $\delta_0$, and $r$.
+By choosing $C$ sufficiently large and $a$ and $\mu_0$ sufficiently small (see Lemma~\ref{G pos}), depending only on $d$ and the other parameters for $P$, we can arrange that the remaining conditions in the definition of $P$ hold with probability arbitrarily close to 1.
+Thus $\BB P(P)\succeq 1$.